Do you feel emotionally drained after interacting with someone in particular? Maybe a coworker, a family member or even your best friend?

-Consider what things you can and cannot tolerate, and set limits based on that.
-Once these boundaries are established, whenever you find yourself in a toxic interaction, clearly indicate what your limits are.
+Consider what things you can and cannot tolerate, and set boundaries based on that.
+Once these limits are established, whenever you find yourself in a toxic interaction, clearly indicate what your limits are.

 For example, you may not have a problem listening to complaints from people close to you, but you shouldn’t tolerate insults and obscene words.

 Encourage seeking professional help

 If there is a toxic person in your life that is deeply affecting your happiness I encourage you to seek professional help.